 We also promote seven "pillars” for aging research to encourage interdisciplinary and interprofessional thinking around relevant target areas.

-The Legacy Scholars Program (LSP) is a longitudinal research registry for adults aged 60 and older.
-Current members range in age from 60-96.
-They complete an annual survey on health and wellness, and agree to volunteer for Institutional Review Board (IRB)-approved studies by UNE investigators.
+The Legacy Scholars Program (LSP) is a longitudinal research registry for adults aged 55 and older.
+Members complete an annual survey on health and wellness and agree to volunteer for Institutional Review Board (IRB)-approved studies by UNE investigators.

 CEAH offers the following services